 Reimbursement for Problem Solving Fellows who are UTAs

-The Sheridan Center will reimburse the pay of a UTA who successfully completes the course UNIV 1110, up to 10 hrs/wk (per University guidelines) for one term, either concurrently or following the completion of the course.
+The Sheridan Center will reimburse the pay of a UTA who successfully completes the course UNIV 1110, up to 10 hrs/wk (per University guidelines) for one term, either concurrently or up to one year following the completion of the course.
 Students will need to be hired by the department they are a UTA for and keep track of hours as would be typical for any UTA in that department.
 At the end of the term, the Sheridan Center will reimburse the department.

 If a UTA is TAing for two courses in one term, the Sheridan Center will reimburse their pay up to 5 hrs/wk for each course (10 hrs/wk total for both courses).